 When there's an odd number of players for The Sharkasm Crew's Doubles tourneys, the odd player out plays with a computer-controlled player.
 This CPU is represented by a piece of paper with a face on it, named Sonjai.

 Ever since Sonjai's death, a new Companion Cube named Mogo (not to be confused with the original identity of Cephalo the Pod) has replaced him.

 Plank from Ed, Edd n Eddy.
 A very creepy one at that as its drawn-on expression would regularly change to display various emotions and could appear in places that Johnny 2x4 would not have had time or ability to access including one notable occasion when it set off a Rube Goldberg Device setup by the Eds causing them to be affected rather than their intended target.

 Kevin's treatment of his bike is sometimes shown as this.
 The Movie takes it to the point of being a Cargo Ship, with him repeatedly showing more concern for it than his sort-of-girlfriend Nazz.

 The Little Wooden Boy from The Tick lasted only one episode as Arthur's replacement; his fate is unknown after he rashly attacked the Swiss Army and aided the heroes' escape from Blow Hole.
 He presumably burned.

 Though at this point its rather ambiguous whether the cube spoke to Nox, or whether he was just that insane.
-It's possible that Quilby whose was actually inside the cube was speaking to Nox.
+It's possible that Quilby, the entity inside the cube was speaking to Nox.